-I know how stressful it can all be, that’s why this section was designed to answer all your destination wedding etiquette questions based on my own experience!
+I know how stressful it can all be, that’s why this page was designed to answer all your destination wedding etiquette questions based on the experience of other couples and experts.

 Destination wedding etiquette: Who Pays for What?

 There are some hard and fast (and stuffy, if you ask me) rules about who pays for a traditional marriage.
 You know the drill – the bride’s family pays for the ceremony, dress, and flowers while the groom’s family pays for the rehearsal dinner and his attire.
 But destination wedding etiquette is far from traditional.